uniVocity/univocity-examples/src/test/resources/README_template.md

 @@INCLUDE_METHOD(/src/test/java/com/univocity/examples/Example.initializeEngine)

 In order to perform complex mappings and enable different data management strategies, uniVocity relies on a couple of metadata tables.
-If you don't provide an explicit configuration for these tables in an `EngineConfiguration` object, uniVocity will automatically start an in-memory database to store this information.
+If you don't provide an explicit configuration for these tables in an @@LINK(EngineConfiguration) object, uniVocity will automatically start an in-memory database to store this information.
 All metadata information in this in-memory database will be lost once the engine is stopped.

 While the in-memory metadata is very convenient for testing and initial development purposes, it is probably not enough for most real-world applications.
-Make sure your `EngineConfiguration` provides access to these tables in a database of your preference, unless you just need basic persistence functionalities.
+Make sure your @@LINK(EngineConfiguration) provides access to these tables in a database of your preference, unless you just need basic persistence functionalities.

 ## Essential building blocks ##